Itera/ada-django-kurs/__tasks__/part2/README.md

 item = [MODEL].objects.get(pk=[ID])
 ```

 This command will retrieve the object that matches the given id.
 However, if we try a primary key that does not exist, the server will send a HTTP response that the item could not be found, and our application will crash.
-Fortunately, Django has a clever way of handling such an error, where the user receives a warning without having the application to crash.
+Fortunately, Django has a clever way of handling such an error, where the user receives a warning without having the application crash.
 This function is called `get_object_or_404`, and handles both the retrieval of the object and error handling if the object does not exist.
 Here is an example of how it can be used:

 ```python
 item = get_object_or_404([MODEL], pk=[ID])